Unity-Billal-mesloub/request-promise/README.md

 [![Dependency Status](https://img.shields.io/david/request/request-promise.svg?style=flat-square&maxAge=2592000)](https://david-dm.org/request/request-promise)
 [![Known Vulnerabilities](https://snyk.io/test/npm/request-promise/badge.svg?style=flat-square&maxAge=2592000)](https://snyk.io/test/npm/request-promise)

-# Deprecated!

-As of Feb 11th 2020, [`request`](https://github.com/request/request) is fully deprecated.
-No new changes are expected to land.
-In fact, none have landed for some time.
-This package is also deprecated because it depends on `request`.

-Fyi, here is the [reasoning of `request`'s deprecation](https://github.com/request/request/issues/3142) and a [list of alternative libraries](https://github.com/request/request/issues/3143).

 ---

 The simplified HTTP request client 'request' with Promise support.
 Powered by Bluebird.

-[Request](https://github.com/request/request) and [Bluebird](https://github.com/petkaantonov/bluebird) are pretty awesome, but I found myself using the same design pattern.
+[Request](https://github.com/Unity-Billal-mesloub/request) is pretty awesome, but I found myself using the same design pattern.
 Request-Promise adds a Bluebird-powered `.then(...)` method to Request call objects.
 By default, http response codes other than 2xx will cause the promise to be rejected.
 This can be overwritten by setting `options.simple = false`.

 Also check out the new libraries that are **very similar to `request-promise` v4**:
-- [`request-promise-native`](https://github.com/request/request-promise-native) v1 &ndash; Does not depend on Bluebird and uses native ES6 promises instead.
+- [`request-promise-native`](https://github.com/Unity-Billal-mesloub/request-promise-native) v1 &ndash; Does not depend on Bluebird and uses native ES6 promises instead.
-- [`request-promise-any`](https://github.com/request/request-promise-any) v1 &ndash; Allows you to register any Promise library supported by [`any-promise`](https://www.npmjs.com/package/any-promise).
+- [`request-promise-any`](https://github.com/Unity-Billal-mesloub/request-promise-any) v1 &ndash; Allows you to register any Promise library supported by [`any-promise`](https://www.npmjs.com/package/any-promise).

 ---

 ## Migration from v3 to v4

 1. `request` became a peer dependency.
 Thus make sure that `request` is installed into your project as a direct dependency. (`npm install --save request`)
 2. Continuation Local Storage is no longer supported.
-However, you [can get back the support](https://github.com/request/request-promise/wiki/Getting-Back-Support-for-Continuation-Local-Storage) by using `request-promise-any`.
+However, you [can get back the support](https://github.com/Unity-Billal-mesloub/request-promise/wiki/Getting-Back-Support-for-Continuation-Local-Storage) by using `request-promise-any`.
 3. When you migrated your `transform` function to v3 and had to add `if (!(/^2/.test('' + response.statusCode))) { return resolveWithFullResponse ? response : body; }` you may now set the option `transform2xxOnly = true` instead.

 ## Migration from v2 to v3